Also known as distributed or decentralized ledger technology, blockchain technology was made popular by the advent of cryptocurrencies.

 What Is Harvest HBLK ETF?

-Harvest Blockchain Technologies ETF (HBLK) is a fund managed by Harvest Portfolios Group, and it stands tall as the world’s first blockchain ETF.
-There have been several attempts at creating blockchain ETFs before and in recent times, but Harvest HBLK ETF is one of the oldest left standing.
+Harvest Blockchain Technologies ETF (HBLK) is a fund launched in 2018, and it stands tall as the world’s first blockchain ETF.

-The fund tracks the performance of the Harvest Blockchain Technologies Index, investing in equity securities of issuers who are exposed to the development and implementation of blockchain technology, either directly or indirectly.
+The fund tracks the performance of the Harvest Blockchain Technologies Index, investing in equity securities of companies that develop and implement blockchain technology, either directly or indirectly.

 A purely equity-centric fund, Harvest HBLK ETF carries a relatively higher degree of capital risk compared to funds that also diversify into other sectors and fixed-income assets.